openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 ### Shapes

 Each `Input` and `Output` has an associated tensor shape, which describes what data it can accept or produce.
 Shapes can be dynamic, which means that they are only partially known.
 You can get information about this shape by calling the `get_partial_shape` method.
 If the returned `PartialShape` object's `is_dynamic` property returns `True`, then the shape is known partially.
-Otherwise you can convert the shape to a fully known static shape (list of integers).
+Otherwise, you can convert the shape to a fully known static shape (list of integers).

 ```python
 partial_shape = node_input.get_partial_shape()